RaymondCharles/SurvivalGame/README.md

 Press Q to Toggle between First Person and Third Person Mode Press E to open your inventory

+To Mine a Rock, or to Chop down a tree, or to Harvest a Snowball, use a Right Mouse Button with a sword equipped

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)